The information in this article applies to:

 For the purposes of this example, we used the Asphalt 2 material

 - Next, select 3D> Create Camera View> Perspective Full Overview to see your flat roof parapet wall structure thus far.
 In Home Designer Pro, select 3D> Create Perspective View> Perspective Full Overview.

 While still in your 3D camera view, you can change the materials associated with your railings to match the rest of the house.

 To Change the Materials of the Parapet Walls in a Camera View

 - Select 3D> Material Painter> Material Eyedropper .

 - Click on the exterior wall material for the wall below the railing to select that material, activating the Material Painter in Component Mode, which changes your mouse cursor to look like this .

 - With the Material Painter spray can tool active, click on the exterior of each railing to change it to the same material as the wall below.

-- One all of the railings are matching exterior materials with the wall below, you can select 3D>Material Painter> Material Painter to display the Select Library Object dialog, browse to an appropriate material, and apply it to the handrails for the tops of the Half Walls as well.
+- Once all of the railings are matching exterior materials with the wall below, you can select 3D>Material Painter> Material Painter to display the Select Material dialog, browse to an appropriate material, and apply it to the handrails for the tops of the Half Walls as well.